 The year 2019 began with a trip “Down under.”
 In January, Il Capitano and Mrs. Capitano (on an e-bike), did a 10-day pedal from Christchurch to Queenstown, New Zealand.
 The trip was the “Southern Alps-Ten Days” trip sponsored by Auckland-based Pedal Tours.
 The trip involved riding through acres of farmland and vineyards, along miles of magnificent coast line, up to Franz Joseph Glacier, next to roaring rivers and quickly-moving water falls, beside geysers and fjords, and up and over three tough passes–Porter’s Pass, Arthur’s Pass and Haast Pass.
 The scenery was terrific, surpassed only by local wine and the hospitality of the Kiwis.

-If you can’t make it to Italy, France, New Zealand, or Norway, and live in Los Angeles, the home of Team Polenta, it is the usual ride in the Malibu Mountains up Encinal Canyon, or the run to the Roman Aroma Gran Italian Cafe in Redondo Beach.
+If you can’t make it to Italy, France, New Zealand, or Norway, and live in Los Angeles, the home of Team Polenta, it is the usual ride in the Malibu Mountains up Encinal Canyon.